Priyankcoder/CryptoRate/README.md

 #### Overview

-This web application creates an online catalog for a small local library, where users can browse available books and manage their accounts.
+This web application creates an online catalog for crypto-currency, where user can browse the prices of various crypto-currency present in the market.
 The CryptoRate website is built on a Python and a web framework called Django.

 #### **The main features that have currently been implemented are:**